Dance Theatre of Harlem: Soloist (2000-2003)

-American dancer Eric Underwood is a Soloist of The Royal Ballet.
-He joined the Company in 2006 as a First Artist and was promoted to Soloist in 2008.
-In his first Season with the Company he created roles in Christopher Wheeldon’s DGV: Danse à grande vitesse and Wayne McGregor’s Chroma.
-He has gone on to create roles for Wheeldon in Aeternum, Electric Counterpoint and Alice’s Adventures in Wonderland (the Caterpillar), and for McGregor in Chroma, Infra, Acis and Galatea, Live Fire Exercise, Raven Girl, Tetractys, Woolf Works, Obsidian Tear and Multiverse.
+American dancer Eric Underwood was until recently a soloist with The Royal Ballet.
+He joined the company in 2006 as a first artist and was promoted to soloist in 2008.
+In his first season with the company he created roles in Christopher Wheeldon’s DGV: Danse à grande vitesse and Wayne McGregor’s Chroma.
+He has gone on to create roles for Wheeldon in Aeternum, Electric Counterpoint, and Alice’s Adventures in Wonderland (the Caterpillar) and for McGregor in Infra, Acis and Galatea, Live Fire Exercise, Raven Girl, Tetractys, Woolf Works, Obsidian Tear, and Multiverse.

-Underwood was born in Washington D.C. and aged 14 began training locally with Barbara Marks.
-At the end of his first year he joined the School of American Ballet, New York, later winning the school’s Philip Morris Foundation Scholarship.
+Underwood was born in Washington DC and began training locally with Barbara Marks at age 14.
+At the end of his first year he joined the School of American Ballet in New York, later winning the school’s Philip Morris Foundation Scholarship.
 He graduated into the Dance Theatre of Harlem in 2000 and was promoted to soloist at the end of the season, before moving to American Ballet Theatre in 2003.
-His repertory there included Von Rothbart (Swan Lake), High Brahmin (La Bayadère), Officer (Cinderella), Gaoler and Gentleman (Manon), Apollo (Sylvia) and roles in The Four Temperaments, Agon, Work Within Workand In the Upper Room.
+His repertory there included Von Rothbart (Swan Lake), High Brahmin (La Bayadère), Officer (Cinderella), Gaoler and Gentleman (Manon), Apollo (Sylvia), and roles in The Four Temperaments, Agon, Work Within Work, and In the Upper Room.

-Underwood’s Royal Ballet repertory includes Gaoler (Manon), Rasputin (Anastasia), Consort to the Queen of Fire (Homage to The Queen), Mrs Pettitoes (Tales of Beatrix Potter), Southern Cape Zebra (‘Still Life’ at the Penguin Café), Tryst and roles in Afternoon of a Faun, Serenade, Qualia, Aeternum, The Four Temperaments and After the Rain.
+Underwood’s Royal Ballet repertory included Gaoler (Manon), Rasputin (Anastasia), Consort to the Queen of Fire (Homage to The Queen), Mrs. Pettitoes (Tales of Beatrix Potter), Southern Cape Zebra (‘Still Life’ at the Penguin Café), and roles in Afternoon of a Faun, Serenade, Qualia, Aeternum, The Four Temperaments, and After the Rain.
 For The Royal Opera he has danced in Faust, directed by David McVicar.